Patching Approximately Safe Value Functions Leveraging Local Hamilton-Jacobi Reachability Analysis

 \section{Introduction}

-Robotics has seen major advances in the past decade in several areas, including manipulation~\cite{KroemerNiekumEtAl2021} and locomotion~\cite{MikiLeeEtAl2022} in unstructured environments.
-Machine learning and improvements in simulation engines have been key enablers in this progress~\cite{LiuNegrut2021}.
-Namely, machine learning has enabled learning and representation of the complex interaction between robots and their environment implicitly.
-However, progress in domains where failures have major consequences has been hampered by a need for quantitative safety assurances~\cite{GarciaFernandez2015}.
-Obtaining such strict assurances is very challenging when including learning-based components in the autonomy stack~\cite{BrunkeGreeffEtAl2021}.
-A popular method to guarantee safety for a task is through the use of value functions that encode and enforce safety, for example (control) barrier functions (CBFs)~\cite{AmesCooganEtAl2019}.
-Critically, this enables enforcing safety through an independent module in the autonomy stack.
-Concretely, fixed-policy barrier functions (BFs) can be used to provide guaranteed maximum error bounds around a planned path to validate whether a planned path is safe \emph{post hoc}.
-CBFs can be used to minimally modify a safety-agnostic or otherwise unsafe control policy, using an optimization-based safety filter, to ensure a trajectory remains safe~\cite{AmesGrizzleEtAl2014}.
+The past decade has witnessed significant advances in robotics, particularly in the areas of manipulation~\cite{KroemerNiekumEtAl2021} and locomotion~\cite{MikiLeeEtAl2022}, within increasingly unstructured environments.
+These advancements have been propelled by improvements in simulation engines and machine learning techniques~\cite{LiuNegrut2021}, which allow for the implicit representation of complex interactions between robots and their surroundings.
+However, the progression in safety-critical domains, such as autonomous driving, has been constrained by the necessity for quantitative safety assurances~\cite{GarciaFernandez2015}.
+In these domains, reliance on empirical safety measures alone can lead to high-impact incidents involving humans.
+Addressing this challenge, particularly when integrating learning-based components into the autonomy stack, is a formidable task~\cite{BrunkeGreeffEtAl2021}.
+In response, safety filters, which are independent modules that can be integrated into any autonomy stack, have emerged as a popular solution.
+One prevalent approach involves the use of safe value functions defined over the state space, such as control barrier functions (CBFs), to encode and enforce safety.
+The 0-superlevel set of these value functions encodes the safe set for the system, and the spatial gradients of the value function can be used to minimally modify a safety-agnostic or otherwise unsafe control policy pointwise, using an optimization-based safety filter, to ensure a trajectory remains safe~\cite{AmesGrizzleEtAl2014, HsuHuEtAl2024}.

 For many realistic autonomy settings, suitable (safe, yet not too conservative) value functions cannot be derived analytically.
-In the following, we use value functions to denote the wide class of safety functions that encode and enforce set invariance, including BFs and CBFs.
-Numerical methods for synthesizing barrier functions include solving a partial differential equation (PDE) through spatial discretization~\cite{ChoiLeeEtAl2021} and sum-of-squares (SoS) techniques~\cite{AhmadiMajumdar2016}; These both scale poorly to higher dimensional systems.
-A popular recent line of work proposes leveraging neural networks to learn approximate value functions~\cite{DawsonGaoEtAl2023, LindemannRobeyEtAl2021, BansalTomlin2021}.
-However, these do not readily come with any formal guarantees.
+Popular numerical methods for synthesizing value functions include solving a partial differential equation (PDE) through spatial discretization leveraging Hamilton-Jacobi (HJ) reachability~\cite{ChoiLeeEtAl2021} and sum-of-squares techniques~\cite{AhmadiMajumdar2016}.
+These both scale poorly with the dimension of the system.
+A popular recent line of work proposes approximating value functions with generic function approximation methods, most notably neural networks~\cite{DawsonGaoEtAl2023, LindemannRobeyEtAl2021, BansalTomlin2021}.
+However, these typically do not have formal guarantees.